 You can manually type emails or copy and paste a list into the box, and it will automatically separate the emails, as long as there is a paragraph break or comma in the original copied text.

-If you have Slack or G Suite integrated, it's easier than ever to invite new teammates.
-When you start typing a teammate's name, we'll automatically pull a list of everyone associated with your company Slack or G Suite accounts.
+If you have Slack or Google Workspace integrated, it's easier than ever to invite new teammates.
+When you start typing a teammate's name, we'll automatically pull a list of everyone associated with your integrated accounts.

-From the invite portal, you can select Show Additional Settings to set up users with pre-created provisions, membership to topics, posts, and groups, pre-selected favorites, and a custom note.
+From the invite modal, you can select Show Additional Settings to set up users with pre-created provisions, membership to topics, posts, and groups, pre-selected favorites, and a custom note.

 Requiring admin approval for invitations